M79 (New York City bus): Select Bus Service

-The M79 was identified as a potential bus rapid transit corridor in 2009, under Phase II of the city's Select Bus Service program.
+The M79 was identified as a potential bus rapid transit corridor in 2009, under Phase II of the city's Select Bus Service program, and in a December 2013 study by the Pratt Center for Community Development of Brooklyn.

 To accommodate the Select Bus Service conversion, 79th Street was to be renovated with plants and trees, and new benches.

 The M79 SBS route debuted on May 21, 2017.
-The M79 SBS is based at the Michael J. Quill Depot.
+It is currently based out of the Michael J. Quill Depot.